zzzprojects/docs/dynamic-linq.net/pages/getting-started/05-parse-lambda-method.md

 ---
-PermaID: 101004
+Permalink: parse-lambda-method
-Name: ParseLambda Methods
+Name: ParseLambda Method
 ---

 # ParseLambda Methods

-The `System.Linq.Dynamic.Core.DynamicExpressionParser` class defines the `ParseLambda` methods for dynamically parsing and creating lambda expressions.
+The `System.Linq.Dynamic.Core.DynamicExpressionParser` class defines the `ParseLambda` method for dynamically parsing and creating lambda expressions.

 There are various overloads of `ParseLambda` which can be used as per your requirement.